qudou/xmlplus/README.md

 The `docs/` and `xmlplus/` under the `demo/` contain subfolders with the same name.
 The `docs/` contains document files and the `demo/` contains the corresponding sample code.
 The `src/` contains the frame source file and patch files for IE9+.

 Note that the source code obtained in this way does not contain two dependent packages for the project running on the server side.
-You can locate the root of the project to get the two dependent packages using the following command.
+You can locate the root of the project and use the following command to get two dependent packages.

 ```bash
 $ npm install